getlogbook/logbook/docs/designdefense.rst

 system like Logbook has, there is a lot more you can do.

-For example you could immediately after your application boots up instanciate a :class:`~logbook.more.FingersCrossedHandler`.
+For example you could immediately after your application boots up instanciate a :class:`~logbook.FingersCrossedHandler`.
 This handler buffers *all* log records in memory and does not emit them at all.
 What's the point?
 That handler activates when a certain threshold is reached.
 For example, when the first warning occurs you can write the buffered